Convergence of Restricted Additive Schwarz with impedance transmission conditions for discretised Helmholtz problems: Introduction

 \begin{theorem} If $\Omega$ is convex, then there exists a dimensionless constant $C$, independent of $h$, $k$, and the diameter of $\Omega$ (but dependent on $p$) such that if

 then the problem \eqref{eq:abstract} has a unique solution $u_h \in V$. \end{theorem}

-\bpf[References for the proof] This result without the explicit dependence on ${\rm diam}(\Omega)$ was proved in \cite[Corollary 6.11]{DuWu:15}.
+\bpf[References for the proof] This result, without the explicit dependence on ${\rm diam}(\Omega)$, was proved in \cite[Corollary 6.11]{DuWu:15}.
 The result with this explicit dependence (and for the more-general case when the Helmholtz equation has variable coefficients) was proved in \cite[Theorem 2.39]{Pe:20}; indeed, the condition \eqref{eq:defhk} is \cite[equation (2.62)]{Pe:20}, the constants $\mathscr{C}(n)$ and $C_{\rm cond}$ are dimensionless (see their definitions in (2.65) and Table 2.4, respectively), and the constant $C_{\rm stab}$ defined in (2.61) can be written as a non-dimensional quantity multiplied by ${\rm diam}(\Omega)$ (see, e.g., \cite[Equation 3.5]{LaSpWu:19a} and the associated discussion). \epf

 In the rest of the paper we implicitly assume that $u_h$ exists, so that the discussion of iterative methods for finding $u_h$ makes sense.
-Note that: (i) estimates for the error $u-u_h$ can also be proven under the condition \eqref{eq:defhk} (see \cite{DuWu:15} and, e.g., the overviews in \cite[Remark 2.9]{GrSpZo:20}, \cite[\S1]{LaSpWu:19a}), and (ii) if $\Omega$ is not convex, then well-posedness of \eqref{eq:abstract} can still be proved, but under possibly more restrictive conditions on $h$ and $k$.
+Note that: (i) estimates for the error $u-u_h$ can also be proven under the condition \eqref{eq:defhk} (see \cite{DuWu:15} and, e.g., the overviews in \cite[Remark 2.9]{GrSpZo:20}, \cite[\S1]{LaSpWu:19a}), and (ii) if $\Omega$ is not convex, then well-posedness of \eqref{eq:abstract} can still be proved, but under more restrictive conditions on $h$ and $k$ (since one no longer has $H^2$ regularity of the solution; see the discussion in the last paragraph of Remark \ref{rem:more_general_geometries}).